nicholasdille/Sessions/containers/010_basics/01_containers/slides.md

 ## Internals

-Control groups (cgroups) for process isolation
+### Namespaces

-Namespaces for resource management
+* Used for resource isolation

-Limitations and priorization

-Accounting

-Namespaces

-Isolation of resources used in cgroups
+* Isolation of resource usage to limit visibility
+* Types are PID, network, mount

+### c(ontrol)groups

+* Used to limit resource usage for proceses
+* Limits and measures access to...
+* ...CPU, memory, network, IO